Collard Green Cornbread Dressing

 Ingredients

-- 54 ounces Mixed greens do NOT drain; (I use Glory brand seasoned mixed greens (canned)
+- 54 ounces Canned mixed greens and juice – Do NOT drain; (I use Glory brand seasoned mixed greens)

 - 1 cup chopped sweet yellow onion

-- 1 lb. ground sausage cooked and drained
+- 1 pound ground sausage ,cooked and drained

 - ½ teaspoon salt